Romans 3:1

 they accuse those who teach grace to be teachers of a license to sin just as

-Paul describes them in Rom.3:8, "And not
+Paul describes them in Romans 3:8, "And not

 rather, (as we be slanderously reported, and as some affirm that we say,) Let